openbmc/docs/yocto-development.md

 if you change the source, you may need to run
 `bitbake -c cleansstate ${PACKAGE}` to clear BitBake's caches.

-Alternatively if you don't already have a local source tree but would still like to modify the package, invoking `devtool modify ${PACKAGE}` will handle the fetch, unpack and patch phases for you and drop a source tree into your default workspace location.
+Alternatively, if you don't already have a local source tree but would still like to modify the package, invoking `devtool modify ${PACKAGE}` will handle the fetch, unpack and patch phases for you and drop a source tree into your default workspace location.